aldenhinden/ReWrite/reports/week-5.md

         - Begin basic PDF webscraping ✔️

     - This Week's Goals
-        - Full implementation of PDF webscraping using Express, Node.js and its libraries such as pdf-parse ✔️
+        - Full implementation of PDF webscraping using Express, Node.js and its libraries such as pdf-parse (ETA: 3 days)

 3. Yusuf Farah